Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Introduction

-\paragraph{Contributions} Inspired by variational formulations of Langevin dynamics and primal-dual optimization, we propose a novel sampling algorithm that bridges the gap between unbiased Langevin sampling and constraint satisfaction, called Split Augmented Langevin~(SAL).
+\paragraph{Contributions} We introduce a rigorous mathematical formalism to analyze the constrained sampling problem.
+Inspired by the variational formulation of Langevin dynamics and constrained optimization, we propose Constrained Alternated Split Augmented Langevin~(CASAL), a novel sampling algorithm that bridges the gap between complex generative modeling and constrained sampling using variable splitting.
 Our method enforces hard constraints while preserving the exploration capability of Langevin dynamics.
-It guarantees strict constraint satisfaction and benefits from convergence guarantees via duality analysis.
-We show that our method generalizes to deep generative modeling and diffusion models.
-We demonstrate the effectiveness of SAL on physically-constrained sampling tasks on complex systems, including data assimilation problems where maintaining physical invariants is key to reliable forecasting, and on non-convex feasibility problems in optimal control.
+It ensures strict constraint satisfaction and benefits from convergence guarantees via duality analysis.
+We show that our approach generalizes to deep generative modeling and diffusion models.
+We demonstrate the effectiveness of CASAL on complex physically constrained sampling tasks, including data assimilation problems where maintaining physical invariants is key to reliable forecasting, and on non-convex feasibility problems in optimal control.